-- (a) A licensee who does any of the following shall be deemed to have committed a major violation of his or her probation: - (1) Fails to undergo a required clinical diagnostic evaluation; - (2) Commits multiple minor violations of probation conditions and terms; - (3) Treats a patient or patients while under the influence of a prohibited substance; - (4) Engage in any drug or alcohol related act that is a violation of state or federal law or regulation: - (5) Fails to undergo biological fluid testing when ordered; - (6) Uses, consumes, ingests, or administers to himself or herself a prohibited substance; - (7) Knowingly uses, makes, alters, or possesses any object or product in such a way as to defraud or attempt to defraud a biological fluid test designed to detect the presence of a prohibited substance; or - (8) Fails to comply with any term or condition of his or her probation that impairs public safety. - (b) If a licensee commits a major violation, the Board will take one or more of the following actions: - (1) Issue an immediate cease-practice order and order the licensee to undergo a clinical diagnostic evaluation at the expense of the licensee.
-Any order issued by the Board pursuant to this subsection shall state that the licensee must test negative for at least a month of continuous biological fluid testing before being allowed to resume practice. - (2) Increase the frequency of biological fluid testing. - (3) Refer the licensee for further disciplinary action, such as suspension, revocation, or other action as determined by the Board. - (c) A licensee who does any of the following shall be deemed to have committed a minor violation of his or her probation: - (1) Fails to submit required documentation to the Board in a timely manner; - (2) Has an unexcused absence at a required meeting;
+- (a) A licensee who does any of the following shall be deemed to have committed a major violation of his or her probation: - (1) Fails to complete a Board-ordered program; - (2) Fails to undergo a required clinical diagnostic evaluation; - (3) Commits multiple minor violations of probation conditions and terms; - (4) Treats a patient or patients while under the influence of a prohibited substance; - (5) Engage in any drug or alcohol related act that is a violation of state or federal law or regulation; - (6) Fails to undergo biological fluid testing when ordered; - (7) Uses, consumes, ingests, or administers to himself or herself a prohibited substance; - (8) Knowingly uses, makes, alters, or possesses any object or product in such a way as to defraud or attempt to defraud a biological fluid test designed to detect the presence of a prohibited substance; or - (9) Fails to comply with any term or condition of his or her probation which presents an immediate threat to the violator or to the public. - (b) If a licensee commits a major violation, the Board will take one or more of the following actions: - (1) Issue an immediate cease-practice order and order the licensee to undergo a clinical diagnostic evaluation at the expense of the licensee.
+Any order issued by the Board pursuant to this subsection shall state that the licensee must test negative for at least a month of continuous biological fluid testing before being allowed to resume practice.

+(2) Increase the frequency of biological fluid testing.

-- (3) Fails to contact a worksite monitor as required; or - (4) Fails to comply with any term or condition of his or her probation that does not impair public safety. - (d) If a licensee commits a minor violation, the Board will take one or more of the following actions: - (1) Issue a cease-practice order; - (2) Order practice limitations; - (3) Order or increase supervision of licensee; - (4) Order increased documentation; - (5) Issue a citation and fine, or a warning letter; - (6) Order the licensee to undergo a clinical diagnostic evaluation at the expense of the licensee; - (7) Take any other action as determined by the Board. - (e) Nothing in this section shall be considered a limitation on the Board's authority to revoke the probation of a licensee who has violated a term or condition of that probation.
+- (3) Refer the licensee for further disciplinary action, such as suspension, revocation, or other action as determined by the Board. - (c) A licensee who does any of the following shall be deemed to have committed a minor violation of his or her probation: - (1) Fails to submit required documentation to the Board in a timely manner; - (2) Has an unexcused absence at a required meeting; - (3) Fails to contact a worksite monitor as required; or - (4) Fails to comply with any term or condition of his or her probation which does not present an immediate threat to the violator or to the public. - (d) If a licensee commits a minor violation, the Board will take one or more of the following actions: - (1) Issue a cease-practice order; - (2) Order practice limitations; - (3) Order or increase supervision of licensee; - (4) Order increased documentation; - (5) Issue a citation and fine, or a warning letter; - (6) Order the licensee to undergo a clinical diagnostic evaluation at the expense of the licensee; - (7) Take any other action as determined by the Board. - (e) Nothing in this section shall be considered a limitation on the Board's authority to revoke the probation of a licensee who has violated a term or condition of that probation.